Fri eves 6pm-2am 2026 – Mar 20 or Apr 17 or May 22 or Jun 19 or Jul 17 or Aug 14 or Sep 11

 • Group dinner and late evening snacks/drinks.

-• Transportation from your hotel/vehicle to location and Gary’s Pulpit Rock Gallery Training room in a comfortable 4WD Landrover
+• Transportation from your (Blackheath/Mt Vic) hotel/vehicle to locations and beginning in Gary’s Pulpit Rock Gallery Training room in a comfortable 4WD Landrover

-• Workshop certificate (sent via mail) and exposure of your best image (optional) on Gary’s social site/s
+• Optionals: Workshop certificate (sent via mail) and exposure of your best image on Gary’s social site/s

 Any questions please email Gary